Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 Here's how the Jamstack workflow can look like:

-{% image /assets/images/Jamstack Workflow and Development Process.webp Jamstack-workflow  %}
+{% image /assets/images/Jamstack Workflow and %}

 1. **Building**: Your team of developers builds a website with their favorite tools, methodologies, and any programming language.
 2. **Customizing**: The development process includes the use of APIS or third-party services, static site generators, and headless CMSs.
 These are necessary to build additional features, have a reliable content management environment to quickly deliver a lot of content fast, and guarantee a good user experience.